2600hz/kazoo/core/kazoo_fixturedb/doc/README.md

 Saving a document is not really saving the JObj in a file, instead it just returned an updated JObj with bumped `_rev` and updated `pvt_document_hash`.
 If database (the database folder) does not exists it returns error `{'error', 'not_found'}`.
 If you try to save a document which exists in the `docs` without correct `_rev` then the result is `{'error', 'conflict'}` as expected.

-Delete document(s) is result in a bulk save in CouchBeam, so it returns a bulk save result:
+Delete document(s) is result in a bulk save in Couchbeam, so it returns a bulk save result:

 ```erlang
 (fixturedb@hes.2600hz.com)12> kz_datamgr:del_docs(<<"accounts">>, [<<"file_not_exists">>, <<"account0000000000000000000000002">>]).